PixsysBE/CakeRelease/README.md

 **Cake Release** is a combination of [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.4) scripts, [Cake Build](https://cakebuild.net/) script and [Semantic Release](https://github.com/semantic-release), automating build and deployment workflows of your .NET project.

+The goal is to :

+- Enforce conventional commits using Git hooks
+- Automatically calculate the next version number, and update your changelog
+- Create a release on GitHub with a full history of changes since the last release (if needed)
+- Publish your package to NuGet or any NuGet source (if needed)

 It is based on [Michael Wolfenden](https://medium.com/@michael.wolfenden/)'s article "[Simplified versioning and publishing for .NET libraries](https://medium.com/@michael.wolfenden/simplified-versioning-and-publishing-for-net-libraries-a28e5e740fa6)".

 ## Tools Definitions